pjekel/cbtree/documentation/FileStore.md

 and is dynamically loaded by issueing HTTP GET requests to the back-end server serving the active HTML page.

-Please note that the HTTP GET, DELETE and POST methods are support but only GET is enabled by default.
+Please note that the HTTP GET, DELETE and POST methods are supported but only GET is enabled by default.
 See the Server Side Application [configuration](#server-side-configuration) for details.